Marin Family Fun for President's Day Weekend

 Saturday, 9 am–2 pm

 Enjoy the best local and organic produce, flowers, pastured meats, seafood, organic cheeses, yogurt and milk, breads, baked goods, pasta, confections, olive oil, and brunch and lunch offerings!
 Kids can take a pony ride and visit the petting zoo (10 am–2 pm), try out some arts and crafts (9 am–2 pm) and listen to music (9:30–10:30 am).
-For more info, visit their website.
+Event details.

 - Free Saturday Morning Zumba